Moorat: Plot

 Babar is the younger son of housewife Sughra and shopkeeper Kareem.
 When he is young, his mother constantly saves him from his father's beating and verbal abuse and brother's rude behavior in response to Babar's flamboyant behavior.
 Growing up, Babar likes all girlish things such as jewellery, cosmetics, shiny clothes, playing with dolls and going to eunuch Reshma's house who loves him and cares for him like a second mother.
 He grows up watching all this around him and starts spending more time with Reshma and her eunuch friends Bijli and Shola.
-He begins talking like a girl, goes to dancing events with eunuchs, which is their profession, in parties, weddings, etc.
+He begins talking like a girl, and goes to dancing events with eunuchs, which is their profession, in parties and weddings.

 Years later Babar's parents eventually decide to marry him with his cousin Kosar.
 He behaves in the same way with Kosar, praising her dress and jewellery.
-When Kosar sees him on their wedding night, she remembers that she has seem him as a eunuch in another wedding.
+When Kosar sees him on their wedding night, she remembers that she has seen him as a eunuch in another wedding.
 The next morning when her mother comes, Kosar tells her and she takes Kosar back home.
 Kareem and Asim beat Babar and he leaves home, and goes and lives with Reshma.

 Kosar visits Reshma's house and brings Babar back, thinking maybe she can change him.
 Later Kosar becomes pregnant and the same day Babar learns that Reshma has cancer and is in need of much money for her treatment.
 He leaves home and does not stop when Sughra and Kosar tries to stop him.
 Kosar leaves home and goes to her Aunt's home.
 She receives divorce papers from Babar.
 Later Kosar gives birth to a baby girl.
-Reshma dies of cancer and her parents come on her death.
+Reshma dies of cancer and her parents come.

 Asim has already left home with his wife due to Babar.
 Kosar marries her aunt's son Majeed who is an honest police officer and likes Kosar.
-But he doesn't like Kosar's daughter.
+However, he doesn't like Kosar's daughter.
 Sughra dies after being sick and mentally unbalanced.

 More time progresses and Kosar eventually gives birth to a baby son and on the birth ceremony of baby, eunuchs come to their house to celebrate and perform.
 She watches Babar dancing with his mates.
 Kosar snatches the baby from Majeed when Babar is about to take the baby in his lap and pushes Babar who falls on the floor next to his daughter and there he discovers that the girl is his daughter.
-He tries to put his hand on the head of girl who moves away from Babar.
+He tries to put his hand on the head of the girl, who moves away from Babar.
 Majeed then realizes what would have passed on Kosar and accepts the girl as a daughter.

 Soundtrack

-Main theme song Bewafa Zamanay me was composed by Waqar Ali and sung by Tina Sani.
+The main theme song, "Bewafa Zamanay me", was composed by Waqar Ali and sung by Tina Sani.
 It was written by Mehmood Akhtar.
 Waris Shah's Punjabi poetry was used in second theme song, which was sung by Master Aslam.
-The music video was made with Tina Sani and slow versions of songs were used in key situations.
+The music video was made with Tina Sani, and slow versions of the songs were used in key situations.